Art824/hello-world/README.md

 # hello-world
-Firt project, got inspired today and want to start learning how to code
+First project, got inspired today and want to start learning how to code

+I've made changes ✨